mlevans0/altmetric-implementation-docs/source/securing-access-to-your-efi.rst

 Our production metadata can be found within the UK Access Federation or alternatively available here: https://www.altmetric.com/explorer/shibboleth/metadata.xml.

-If your organisation is not a member or you would prefer to provide us with a direct link to your metadata instead, this is also supported.
+If your organization is not a member or you would prefer to provide us with a direct link to your metadata instead, this is also supported.

 **Attributes**